Cross-Validation with Antithetic Gaussian Randomization: The proposed estimator for the normal means problem

-where
+where ${\text{CV}}_{\alpha}^{(k)} = \|Y^{(k)}_{\text{test}} - g(Y^{(k)}_{\text{train}})\|_2^2- \dfrac{1}{\alpha}\|\om^{(k)}\|_2^2$.

-The key distinction between the CB estimator and the proposed estimator lies in the randomization scheme.
-In the coupled bootstrap method, the randomization variables $\tilde\omega^{(1)},\ldots,\tilde\omega^{(K)}$ are independent.
-In contrast, our method employs correlated randomization variables {$\omega^{(1)},\ldots,\omega^{(K)}$}.
-As will be shown in the next section, this correlation leads to a significant variance reduction, ensuring that the variance of our cross-validated estimator remains bounded as $\alpha\to 0$, at which point the bias of our estimator also vanishes.
+While ${\text{CV}}_{\alpha}^{(k)}$ in our estimator has the same form as ${\text{CB}}_{\alpha}^{(k)}$ in the CB method, it uses the antithetic randomization scheme described above instead of independent randomization variables.
+As we show in Section~\ref{sec: theory}, our correlated randomization scheme yields a substantial variance reduction for smooth predictions, ensuring that the variance of our cross-validated estimator remains bounded as $\alpha \to 0$, at which point its bias also vanishes.